dotnet/ef6/src/Microsoft.EntityFramework.SqlServer/readme.md

 // Optional
 SetExecutionStrategy(MicrosoftSqlProviderServices.ProviderInvariantName, () => new MicrosoftSqlAzureExecutionStrategy());
 ````
-You can also use XML/App.Config based configuration:
+You can also use App.Config based configuration:

 ````xml
 <?xml version="1.0" encoding="utf-8"?>